Updated: Oct 22

-This site is more accurately referred to as a collection of neolithic monuments rather than a stone circle.
+This site is more accurately referred to as a collection of Neolithic monuments rather than a stone circle.
 It includes the remains of up to 10 Bronze Age circles, hut circles, standing stones, and cairns that are clustered around the moor.
 It is considered one of the most important sites of its kind in Britain.

-The earliest construction seems to have begun about 3,500 BC, when pits were dug in the two furthest areas of the site.
+The earliest construction seems to have begun about 3,500 BCE, when pits were dug in the two furthest areas of the site.
 A thousand years later, timber circles were erected on the sites of the earlier pits.
 Over time, the wood poles forming the circles rotted away, and the land was divided into small farming plots and ploughed.
 Then, in about 2,000 BC, stone circles were built on top of the two earlier wood circles.
-It is thought that the four other stone circles were built in the same time period.
+It is thought that the four other stone circles were built in the same period.

 There are many reasons to spend some time on the Isle of Arran in Scotland, but one of those is to visit the Machrie Moor Farm site.
 As a huge fan of the Outlander books, I was immediately interested in seeing some of these less famous henges for myself.
-We followed guide book suggestion and found ourselves pulling into a parking lot seemingly in the middle of nowhere.
+We followed guidebook suggestion and found ourselves pulling into a parking lot seemingly in the middle of nowhere.
 The signage is discrete but, with little else around, easy enough to spot.

 Be aware that there are no guides, signage, or human interpreters at the site, so you will need to do your homework (or review this post) before visiting to understand what you are seeing.
 Several guides suggested two hours would be enough time to visit the site.
 I believe Mady and I were there almost twice as long.

 The pathway from the parking to the site goes through a field of grazing sheep and all the sheep sh!t that they produce.
 Pro tip: Wear boots and don't forget to knock the dirt and manure off your boots when you return to the car... the smell lingers.